top of page

 THE ROLE OF THE WEEK 2 PRE-ASSESSMENT

 The Mental / Intellectual Dimension Pre-Assessment is introduced as an awareness tool, not a test.
+It helps participants observe thinking patterns, notice attention and distraction, and identify how stress is mentally processed and distorted by perssimism.

-It helps participants observe thinking patterns, notice attention and distraction, and identify how stress is mentally processed.
-The assessment serves as both a mirror for current habits and a compass for intentional planning.
+The assessment serves as both a mirror for current habits and a compass for intentional planning, especially for reframing pessimism.

 PREPARING FOR WEEK 3